-1 adoption may not transfer custody of the child to another person, or allow a prior transfer of 2 custody of the child to another person to continue, with the intent permanently to relinquish the 3 parent's, guardian's, or individual's rights and responsibilities regarding the child except 4 through: 5 (1) adoption or guardianship; 6 (2) judicial award of custody; 7 (3) placement by or through a child-placing agency; 8 (4) other judicial or tribal action; or 9 (5) other transfer of custody permitted by law of this state other than this [act].
-10 (b) A person may not receive custody of a child, or act as an intermediary in a transfer of 11 custody, if the person knows or reasonably should know the transfer violates subsection (a).
-12 (c) A violation of this section is a misdemeanor.
-13 (d) If a parent or guardian of a child or individual with whom a child has been placed for adoption transfers custody of the child and the transfer subsequently becomes permanent, the fact 14 15 of the permanency does not itself establish the intention of the parent, guardian, or individual, at 16 the time of transfer, permanently to relinquish the parent's, guardian's, or individual's rights and responsibilities regarding the child.
-17 18 Reporter's Notes 19 The committee had discussed and added the term "knowingly" in subsection (a) as 20 follows: a parent "may not knowingly transfer custody of a child."
-Since that term does not seem 21
+- (a) A custodian may not transfer custody of a child to another person, or allow a prior transfer of custody of a child to another person to continue, with the intent permanently to relinquish the custodian's rights and responsibilities regarding the child except through: - 23 (1) adoption or guardianship; - (2) judicial award of custody; - 25 (3) placement by or through a child-placing agency; [or] - 26 (4) other judicial or tribal action[; or - $27 \qquad \qquad (5) \dots].$ - (b) A person may not receive custody of a child, or act as an intermediary in a transfer of custody, if the person knows or reasonably should know the transfer violates subsection (a). - 30 (c) A violation of this section is a [misdemeanor]. - (d) The fact that a transfer of custody of a child or a continuance of a prior transfer of custody of a child by a custodian may subsequently become permanent does not in and of itself

+- 1 establish the intention of the custodian, at the time of transfer or continuance, permanently to - 2 relinquish rights and responsibilities regarding the child.